olatkem2/World_Football_Data/README.md

 15. You can also publish to your preferred git vendor
 16. Adjust VS code settings so dbt can accommodate the jinja-sql format - key: *.sql  value: jinja-sql  Search for "Association"
 17. Select Python Interpreter by Opening Command Pallete in VS code and selecting the right Python Interpreter
-18. Some common dbt command include  <br>
+18. Some useful dbt command include  <br>
     - dbt docs generate: To load the documentation in a manifest.json format  <br>
     - dbt docs serve: To initiate in a local server  <br>
     - dbt run  <br>